 With the diagram drawn, identify the point that best represents fulfillment of the platform’s promise.
 This is the business’ north star, what you’ll want to optimize for in setting goals, and can be used as a common denominator for decisions about where to prioritize resources.
 Early on, choosing what not to do is often harder than coming up with creative ideas for what to improve.
 Given that time and resources are limited, prioritizing your north star will get you further along in your journey, rather than trying to do everything perfectly.

-Usually the north star is tied to the experience in which the transaction is meant to yield.
+Usually the north star is tied to the experience the transaction is meant to yield.
 Each case in which an experience takes place, the platform has succeeded in delivering on its promise.

 It can be tempting to choose a point further up the funnel, for example the moment a trip is booked.
 For businesses with a significant time delay between a transaction initiating and closing, choosing the point of initiation as your north star can be attractive in that it’s more realtime.
 But this is a trap that will lead you to overlook the things that can go wrong before the transaction closes.
 It can also affect the business’ cash flows, as revenue is usually recognized upon completion of the experience.

 Alternatively it can be tempting to choose a point following completion of the experience, for example retention or reviews.
 The advantage here is you can condition success on experiences that go well.
 But time horizons are again an issue — you may wind up waiting too long to see if someone completes a review or returns to use the service again.
 Tracking quality is critical, but in general can be controlled for as a backstop metric for growth — i.e. generate more trips, but only as long as our 5-star review rate remains above 80%.

 Once you have the experience mapped, the next step is to chart a course through the seed stage.